 As we see some change curve slow others remain strong and the change new sectors is just starting to ramp up.
 All of these compound on each other’s gains to the point where it is futile to question the limit of what might be possible.

 Further, quantum computing threatens to change the very paradigm of computation.
 Capable of performing simultaneous computations, quantum computers can – given enough inputs and resources – search an entire national database for a fingerprint instantaneously, try every possible password for a given login simultaneously or simulate every possible chess move from a given situation and the downstream implications thereof at once.

 As our society hurtles down the ever-steepening slope of exponential innovation, our tiny individualized perspectives mean we are able to fool ourselves into thinking change is linear.
 Under this paradigm, technology is not the limiting factor of change – humans are.
 Business has had the tagline “the only constant is change” for decades.
 There comes a point at which people are capable of implementing no more new ideas, processes or practices any more quickly and the evidence is pointing to that truncation starting to take hold.
 In the information hyper-saturated world, people make snap decisions with their emotional brain regarding the relevance of a piece of content – a necessary process for functioning in a world in which the average person sees 10,000 adverts per day.

-Professionals are thus forced to adapt to the changing world, constantly having to adapt to a new set of gloves, a new fight style, a new status quo.
-It will be the businesses who are able to control and endorse change in their hyper-exponential worlds, deliver their professionals the skills they need when they need it who will come out on top in the next generation of technological revolution.
+Professionals are thus forced to adapt to the changing world, constantly having to adapt to a new set of rules, a new style, new markets and pressures… a new status quo.
+It will be the businesses who are able to control and endorse change in their hyper-exponential worlds, deliver their professionals the skills they need, when they need it, who will come out on top in the next generation of technological revolution.